Immune checkpoint inhibitors for advanced non–small-cell lung cancer

 Immune checkpoint inhibitors don't directly kill cells.
 Instead, they work by helping the immune system recognise and attack cancer cells.

-Keytruda (pembrolizumab) and Tecentriq (atezolizumab) are both immune checkpoint inhibitors, but they block different checkpoint proteins and are used in different ways.
+Immune checkpoint inhibitors can differ in their action because they block different checkpoint proteins and are used in different ways.

 Keytruda (pembrolizumab)

 Keytruda blocks PD-1 (programmed cell death protein 1).
 It's funded for the treatment of advanced NSCLC.
-It is the preferred or first-line treatment for people who meet the criteria.
+It's the preferred (or first-line) treatment for people who meet the criteria.
 Read more about Keytruda(external link).

-Immune checkpoint inhibitors, such as Keytruda (pembrolizumab) and Tecentriq (atezolizumab), can cause a range of side effects.
+Immune checkpoint inhibitors can cause a range of side effects.
 These side effects are generally related to the activation of the immune system and can range from mild to severe.

 The chances of getting these side effects also differs between the medicines: